EndPointCorp/end-point-blog/2018/06/12/systematic-query-building-with-ctes.html.md

 OGR's [LIBKML driver](http://www.gdal.org/drv_libkml.html) knows an attribute called "OGR_STYLE" is a style string, and one called "altitudeMode" is, predictably, the feature's altitude mode.
-So this will create a bunch of polygons, floating in the air above Mexico City, at different levels and with different colors, corresponding to our original education data.
-Something like
+So this will create a KML file, containing one placemark for each row in our `grid_mza_tables` table.
+Each placemark consists of a colored square, floating in the air above Mexico City.
-this:
+The squares come in six different levels and six different colors, corresponding to our original education data.
+Something like this:

 <img src="/blog/2018/06/11/systematic-query-building-with-ctes/floating-polys.jpg" />

-The KML looks like this:
+Here's one of the placemarks from the KML.

 ```xml
       <Placemark id="sql_statement.1">